sensu/sensu-docs/content/sensu-go/5.15/reference/entities.md

 ## Usage limits

 Sensu's free entity limit is 100 entities.
-All [licensed features][9] are available for free in the packaged Sensu Go distribution up to an entity limit of 100.
+All [commercial features][9] are available for free in the packaged Sensu Go distribution up to an entity limit of 100.
 If your Sensu instance includes more than 100 entities, [contact us][10] to learn how to upgrade your installation and increase your limit.
 See [the announcement on our blog][11] for more information about our usage policy.

 ## Proxy entities